 The Department of Counseling, Therapy, and School Psychology is located in Rogers Hall 326 on the graduate campus.
-Office hours are from 9:00 to 5:30 Monday through Friday.
-However, hours may vary in the summer or around the holidays, so it is generally a good idea to call ahead if access to the office staff is needed.
+Office hours are from 9:00 to 5:00 Monday through Friday.
+However, hours may vary in the summer or around the holidays, so it is generally a good idea to call ahead if access to the office is needed.

-The office is managed and supported by staff members who are available to answer questions and help students move through the program.
-Staff can assist students with questions about class schedules and locations, checking out test materials, internships, the degree application process, etc. Students may also make appointments to see professors through staff members.
+The office is managed and supported by office administrators who are available to answer questions and help students move through the program.
+They can assist students with questions about class schedules and locations, checking out test materials, internships, the degree application process, etc. Students sometimes make appointments to see professors through CTSP office administrators.

-A variety of resources are available to students in the office.
-These include information on professional organizations and potential internship sites, forms for changing advisors, and forms for changing tracks.
-In most cases, forms are also available on the Department website.
+Some resources are available to students in the office by request but nearly all are available on the CTSP website or through email by request.
+These include forms for changing advisors, forms for changing tracks, etc.

-Professors frequently leave papers with staff for students to pick-up.
-Check with staff to determine if they have papers from your class.
-Students may not have access to any papers other than their own.
+Professors sometimes leave papers or other materials in the CTSP office for students to pick-up.
+Check with office administrators to determine if they have materials from your class.
+Students may not have access to any materials other than their own.

 Professor mailboxes are also located in the department office.
-If students wish to drop something off for a professor, it is best to leave it with one of the staff members and she or he will be sure that the professor receives it.
+If students wish to drop something off for a professor, it is best to leave it with one of the office administrators who will be sure that the professor receives it.